LAZY EYE GAMES

 What Is Amblyopia?

-Amblyopia, commonly known as "lazy eye," is one of the most prevalent causes of visual impairment worldwide, affecting roughly three percent of the population.
-It is not a problem with the eye itself but rather a neurodevelopmental condition in which the brain fails to process input from one eye correctly.
-Over time, the brain increasingly favors the stronger eye, suppressing signals from the weaker one.
-The result is reduced visual acuity in the affected eye, even when the eye is structurally healthy.
+Amblyopia, or "lazy eye," is one of the most common causes of visual impairment worldwide, affecting about three percent of people.
+It is not a problem with the eye itself, but a neurodevelopmental condition where the brain does not process input from one eye correctly.
+Over time, the brain favors the stronger eye and suppresses signals from the weaker one.
+This leads to reduced visual acuity in the affected eye, even if the eye is structurally healthy.

-Amblyopia typically develops during childhood, often as a consequence of conditions such as strabismus (misaligned eyes), significant differences in refractive error between the two eyes (anisometropia), or visual deprivation caused by cataracts or other obstructions.
-Because the condition originates in the brain rather than the eye, corrective lenses alone are generally insufficient to restore full vision.
+Amblyopia usually develops in childhood, often due to strabismus (misaligned eyes), significant differences in prescription between the eyes (anisometropia), or visual deprivation from cataracts or other obstructions.
+Because the condition starts in the brain, corrective lenses alone are usually not enough to restore full vision.

 Traditional Treatment: Patching

-The conventional approach to treating amblyopia involves patching the stronger eye for several hours each day, forcing the brain to rely on the weaker eye.
-While this method can be effective for children whose visual systems are still developing, it has significant limitations.
-Compliance is often poor, especially with young children who resist wearing a patch, and the treatment has shown limited success in adults.
-For decades, the prevailing medical view held that the critical window for amblyopia treatment closed around age eight or nine, leaving adults with few options.
+The standard treatment for amblyopia is patching the stronger eye for several hours a day, forcing the brain to use the weaker eye.
+This can work for children whose visual systems are still developing, but it has major limitations.
+Many children resist wearing a patch, and the treatment is less effective for adults.
+For decades, doctors believed that amblyopia could only be treated before age eight or nine, leaving adults with few options.

 A Breakthrough: Dichoptic Training with Video Games

-Groundbreaking research conducted at the Research Institute of the McGill University Health Centre (RI-MUHC) has demonstrated a promising alternative.
-Dr. Robert Hess, Director of Research in the Department of Ophthalmology at McGill University, and his team discovered that the brain retains a remarkable degree of plasticity well into adulthood, meaning it can relearn how to process visual information from both eyes.
+Groundbreaking research at the Research Institute of the McGill University Health Centre (RI-MUHC) has shown a promising alternative.
+Dr. Robert Hess and his team discovered that the brain keeps a remarkable degree of plasticity into adulthood, it can relearn how to process visual information from both eyes.

 "The key to improving vision for adults, who currently have no other treatment options, was to set up conditions that would enable the two eyes to cooperate for the first time in a given task."